• Courses

 Custom template

-Since GA4 at the moment (when I am writing this blog post) does not have the built-in feature, we are going to use Google Tag Manager to exclude URL query parameters.
+Since GA4 does not have the built-in feature at the moment (when I am writing this blog post), we will use Google Tag Manager to exclude URL query parameters.
 This means that your GA4 also must be installed with GTM.

-Find the template that is called Trim Query.
+Find the template called Trim Query.
 It was created by Ayudante, a Tokyo-based consulting and mobile software development company.
 Big thanks to them!

 Create a variable that excludes query parameters